AidanFreeman/SRender/readme.md

 SRender is a software rasterization application written from scratch in C++11 with minimal dependencies (except win32 for display image) for windows platform.
 The purpose of writing this renderer is mainly for better understanding basic CG knowledge and algorithms.

-The number of core codes is about 2000 lines, so it's easy for studying or reading.
+The number of lines of core codes is about 2000, so it's friendly for studying or reading.
 You can feel free to make changes on this project.
-Here some screenshots of SRender:
+Here are some screenshots:

 ### Image-based lighting